anoma/namada/documentation/docs/src/README.md

 ## About Namada

 [Namada](https://namada.net/) is a Proof-of-Stake layer 1 protocol for asset-agnostic, interchain privacy.
-Namada is also Anoma's first fractal intance.
+Namada is Anoma's first fractal instance and is currently being developed by [Heliax](https://heliax.dev), a public goods lab.

 Key innovations include:
 - ZCash-like transfers for any assets (fungible and non-fungible)